Graffiti Arty, when art and fashion meet

 Viscose Crepe: A precious material

 The fabric pattern has meaning, but the abstraction of the print allows you to choose whether to position it up or down.
-We offer a selection of sewing threads and buttons that will play on the rich color palette of each colorway.
+We offer a selection of sewing threads and buttons that will play off the rich color palette of each colorway.

 Technical characteristics :

-- Composition : 100% viscose.
+Composition : 100% viscose.

-- Width : 140 cm.
+Width : 140 cm.

-- Weight : 140 gr/m2.
+Weight : 140 gr/m2.
 Ideal for airy or structured creations, while remaining comfortable.

-- Origin : France
+Origin : France

 Recommended Patterns: Enhance Graffiti